Name of Event

 Start Date:

-Why should you attend the 2019 Yamaha Saltwater Fishing Tournament?
+Why should you attend the 2023 Yamaha Saltwater Fishing Tournament?
 The Yamaha Saltwater Fishing Tournament is always a fun and exciting event to attend.
-Be there to see who makes the lucky catch of the largest barracuda, largest kingfish, largest extraordinary fish, largest fish caught by a female, and who’s the best boat of the competition!
+Be there to see who makes the lucky catch of the largest barracuda, largest kingfish, largest extraordinary fish, largest fish caught by a female, and who’s the best boat in the competition!

 Start Date: